DavidRuhe/DavidRuhe.github.io/_notes/Variational Diffusion Models.md

 ## Remaining Bits
 Some final details are how the learned noise schedule is implemented and the specific model choices.

-In our code, we do not exactly follow what the authors propose but stick to the previous diffusion UNet-type architecture provided by the Lucidrains repository.
-The learned noise schedule (determined by the signal-to-noise ratios) is coded as follows
+In our code, we do not exactly follow what the authors propose but stick to the previous diffusion UNet-type architecture provided by the `Lucidrains` repository.
+The learned noise schedule (determined by the signal-to-noise ratios) is coded as follows (taken from the `revsic` repo).

 ```python
 class SNRNetwork(nn.Module):